mabatko/Gaming-in-AWS/README.md

 ## Limitations

 If this sounds too good to be true, you are right.
 There are some limitations to consider.
-- Since your game is (potentially) running hundreds of kilometers away, there is some latency which can make playing less enjoyable or even downright frustrating.
+- Since your game is running (potentially) hundreds of kilometers away, there is some latency which can make playing less enjoyable or even downright frustrating.
 FPS games where every millisecond counts, or online games are probably not good candidates for this sort of shenanigans.
 - Cloud providers don't offer very wide range of GPUs and most of them are suitable for computing, not for 3D workloads.
 Even the most performant GPU I found in a cloud is only half as powerful as top-notch GeForce RTX 4090.
 Don't expect 4K max quality raytracing orgies any time soon.

 ## Setup

 After a lot of research, I settled to following setup:
-- g4ad.xlarge EC2 spot instance (4 vCPUs, 16GB RAM, Radeon PRO v520 GPU) running
+- AWS g4ad.xlarge EC2 spot instance (4 vCPUs, 16GB RAM, Radeon PRO v520 GPU) running
 - Ubuntu 18.04 AMI with
   - AMD GPU driver
   - NICE DCV remote desktop